 - Easy system management with Fabric and Terraform.

 Fully distributed team

 Parse.ly is a fully distributed team, with engineers working from across the world.
 People with past experience working remotely will be prioritized.
 US/Eastern timezones will be prioritized.

-Send a cover letter, CV/resume, and optionally links to projects or code, to email@example.com.
+- Apply now by sending your CV and/or LinkedIn profile, Github link (or similar) to email@example.com.
 Make sure to indicate you are applying for the "Python Data Engineer" role.

 - Include a 1-3 paragraph intro to why you're interested in this role.

 - Tell us about an interesting project you worked on and point us toward a piece of code you wrote.